 Credit cards can be an effective tool in a new credit builder’s toolbox.
 When someone uses a credit card responsibly, this can potentially have a positive effect on all five FICO categories.

-Payment history: Making monthly payments on time (even just minimum payments) can help people’s credit scores.
-As they make consecutive monthly payments, their scores should gradually increase—as long as they remain responsible with their finances in other areas of their lives.
+Payment history: Making monthly payments on time (even just minimum payments) can help your credit score.
+As you make consecutive monthly payments, your score should gradually increase — as long as you remain responsible with your finances in other areas of your lives.

 Amount owed: Everyone has something called a “credit utilization ratio,” sometimes referred to as a “debt-to-credit ratio.”
-This is the ratio of debt they owe versus how much debt they can owe.
+This is the ratio of debt you owe versus how much debt you can owe.

 Credit cards have credit limits.
 Let’s say Dana’s credit limit is $10,000, and she owes $5,000 on her card.
 Her credit utilization ratio is 50%.
 If she pays off $1,000 and only owes $4,000, her ratio is 40%.
 The lower the ratio, the better—that’s why older adults often lecture teens and early 20-somethings to pay off their card balances in full.
 A low ratio means better things for borrowers’ credit scores.

-Length of credit history: The longer people have a line of credit, the better it is for their score.
+Length of credit history: The longer you have a line of credit, the better it is for your score.
 Ideally, someone would open their first credit card and keep it for years while making payments on time and keeping their balance low.

 Those who already have a credit card but have racked up debt may want to think twice before canceling their card for this very reason—they might be better off working to pay off the balance aggressively and keeping the card for longer.
 But if they want to remove the temptation to keep charging the card, they can cut up the credit card like Rachel does in Friends.
 This way, the card isn’t sitting in their wallet, but their line of credit is still open.